abdelhakfayzi-dev/python-sql-ai-journey/PROGRESS.md

   - Git contributions not showing (email mismatch)
 - Could I rebuild this from memory tomorrow?
   Yes  – I understand the full structure: read → process → report, with functions separated by responsibility.

+ ### Day 8 — 26/06/2026
+  - Time: 1h
+- Covered:
+  - Read Section 3.2 (More on functions) – default arguments
+  - Wrote fileparse.py with parse_csv function
+  - Added column selector (select parameter) – still working on it
+- Built: fileparse.py (parse_csv with select parameter)
+- Struggled with:
+  - Understanding how `select` works
+  - Column selection logic (still not fully clear)
+- Could I rebuild this from memory tomorrow?
+  Not yet – need to review the column selector logic and practice it.

 ---